adapt-security/adapt-authoring-assets-old/README.md

 * Proper Error Handling
 * Tests
 * Querying for specific assets based on title, description, tags...
 (API not yet defined?)
+* Authorization

+### Missing B
+* Collections (Categories) of Assets
+* Replacement of an Asset File itself.
+(E.g. to automatically replace a specific asset throughout a course.)